-This July, Hogarth’s House will host a selection of 42 works by Paula Rego including Prints, lithographs etchings and more.
+Hogarth’s House is hosting a selection of 42 works by Paula Rego including Prints, lithographs etchings and more.

 An artist of remarkable imagination her work has forever changed the representation of women in figurative art.
 This exhibition will display works from throughout the artist’s career and explore how her admiration for William Hogarth has inspired elements of her work.

 This exhibition contains a series of work relating to the sensitive topic of abortion.

 Dame Paula Rego was born in Portugal in 1935 and now lives in London.
 She is recognised as one of the most significant artists of her time, whose extraordinary imaginative power has played a key role in redefining the possibilities of figurative art.
 She has turned to folk tales and nursery rhymes for her subjects, as well as to stories from her native Portugal and the injustices of sexual politics, which she interprets with a unique perspective.

 Honoured by the Queen with a Damehood in 2010, she is the subject of a major retrospective this year at Tate Britain (7th July – 24th October).

 Hogarth’s House is delighted that she has accepted our invitation to exhibit a selection of her works here.